 The Union of Healthcare Professionals

-The Health Sciences Association of Alberta (HSAA) is a labour union representing close to 23,000 paramedical technical, professional and general support employees in the public and private health-care sectors of Alberta, Canada.
+The Health Sciences Association of Alberta (HSAA) is a labour union representing 24,000 paramedical technical, professional and general support employees in the public and private health-care sectors of Alberta, Canada.
 HSAA maintains a head office in Edmonton and an office in Calgary.

 Connect with HSAA